-Yes.
-All faculty, including term faculty, are entitled to a non-teaching term.
+Except for those at the rank of Instructor or Lecturer, all faculty, including term faculty, are entitled to a non-teaching term.
 A non-teaching term is not a term off.
 Our Collective Agreement stipulates that:

-- Faculty are required to perform their duties on a 12-month basis, unless specified otherwise in the letter of appointment - The academic school year is comprised of three terms: T1 (Fall), T2 (Winter), and T3 (summer).
-You cannot be assigned to teach in all three terms except by mutual agreement, and you may be assigned to teach in T3 only once every three years, in which case no teaching must be assigned in another term. - The non-teaching term (typically T3) is intended to give faculty the opportunity to perform scholarly work.
-This includes research, or (for those with term appointments or heavy teaching assignments), preparation and updating of classes, and maintaining currency in your area of expertise.
-This is also the term when vacation is normally taken - You may agree to teach during your non-teaching term.
-In this case, either: - a. you have agreed to distribute the teaching load you would normally receive for the other two terms over three terms.
-That is, if you would normally teach two three-credit classes per term, you may elect to teach two three-credit classes in one term, and one three-credit class in each of the other two terms; or - b. the teaching during your non-teaching term (in addition to the other two terms), is considered to be in addition to your regular duties-that is overload-and you will receive extra compensation of \$5,500 for a 3-credit unit course (Article 18.5).
+- Faculty are required to perform their duties on a 12-month basis, unless specified otherwise in the letter of appointment. - The academic school year is comprised of three terms: T1 (Fall), T2 (Winter), and T3 (summer).
+Unless you are an Instructor or Lecturer, you cannot be assigned to teach in all three terms except by mutual agreement.
+You may be assigned to teach in T3 only once every three years, in which case no teaching must be assigned in another term. - The non-teaching term (typically T3) is intended to give tenure track, continuing status and academic programming faculty the opportunity to perform scholarly work.
+This includes research and maintaining currency in your area of expertise.
+This is also the term when vacation is normally taken. - You may agree to teach during your non-teaching term.
+In this case, either: - a. you have agreed to distribute your teaching load over three terms.
+That is, if you would normally teach two three-credit classes per term, you may elect to teach two three-credit classes in one term, and one three-credit class in each of the other two terms; or b. the teaching during your non-teaching term (in addition to the other two terms) is considered to be in addition to your regular duties-that is, overload-and you will receive extra compensation of \$5,500 for a 3-credit unit course (Article 18.5).